 Now this will come as a great relief to men who bring a similar resume to the table.
 Hey!
 Listen up all you good-looking wealthy international man of mystery niche celebrities with ten thousand hours of pickup workshops under your belt!
 You’ll do great in America!
 Don’t worry, Mark checked it out!

 But the average American dude – especially if he hasn’t learned that Evil Men Get Laid and that there’s a Pill That Cures Approach Anxiety – is playing at a different level.
 He will not be comforted by Mark’s success.
 In his world, the combination of hypergamy and declining female quality have created a brutal dating landscape.

 For what it’s worth, I will go ahead and do some explicit bragging of my own: I’m a top-tier guy.
 I also have no problem dating hot girls in contemporary North America, the occasional episode of whiny emo hand-wringing about the meaning of it all aside.
-This is my reality, and I’m not afraid to lay it out explicitly like the egotistical dick I am.
+This is my reality, and I’m not afraid to lay it out explicitly like the egotistical asshole that I am.

-But I recognize that for the average man, the contemporary dating scene is a muffin-topped, flake-filled, target-poor war zone.
-Sure, you can still do fine if you manage to crack the top 5% – and as hard a path as that may be, it’s the only one available, and thus the one I recommend to my readers – but it’s not a universal solution for restoring order and balance to the sexual marketplace.
+But I still recognize that for the average man, the contemporary dating scene is a muffin-topped, flake-filled, target-poor war zone.
+Sure, you’ll do fine if you manage to crack the top 5% – and as hard a path as that may be, it’s the only one available, and thus the one I recommend to my readers – but it’s not a universal solution for restoring order and balance to the sexual marketplace.
 The pessimism of the dark side of the Manosphere regarding the degenerate and hypergamous state of modern American woman may not be as psychologically soothing as the starry-eyed optimism of Post Masculine.
 It may not even be as productive.
 But it is the truth.